TheTask/Game-of-Life-GIF/README.md

 Hello everyone,

 we decided to make your coding of Assignment 4 a little bit more fun as well as give you an option to earn some extra marks.
-Your task is going to be simple - make a GIF out of the iterations from your Game of Life class.
+Your task is going to be simple - make two GIFs out of the iterations from your Game of Life class.

 ### Context